 Providing Better Smiles to Calgary & nearby areas of Alberta

-These trigger points are often a sign of TMJ.Of course there are many more such as in your neck, forehead and under your chin, If you feel these trigger points and pain you may have TMJ.
-For a complimentary consultation call Dr. Cload or e-mail him on our contact page.
+These trigger points are often a sign of TMJ.
+Ofcourse there are many more such as in your neck, forehead and under your chin, If you feel these trigger points and pain you may have TMJ.
+For a complimentary consultation call Dr. Silver or e-mail him on our contact page.